Asadjehad/Amines/content/_index.md

       text: |
         <br>

-        The **Advanced Materials Research Network for Energy Applications** is a collaborative group focuses on the development of advanced materials, namely the synthesis, characterization and theoretical understanding of functional materials able to be used in energy applications.
+        The **Advanced Materials Research Network for Energy Applications (MARNEA)** is a collaborative group focuses on the development of advanced materials, namely the synthesis, characterization and theoretical understanding of functional materials able to be used in energy applications.

   - block: collection
     content: